Hurt in a crash? Get checked free — we bill your Utah PIP and handle every form. Get checked →

 Recurring Flare-Ups

 Many patients are not dealing with a brand-new injury.
 They are dealing with the same episode every few weeks or months.
 If the pattern keeps repeating, it usually means the load tolerance, movement, or tissue restrictions were never fully addressed.
+Patients with a long history of recurrent back pain often benefit from wellness chiropractic care once the acute phase has resolved.

 How Back Pain Is Evaluated